Organic Chiran Sencha

 Elevation 160m above sea level

-Shading 5-7 days, Jikagise technique
+Shading 5–7 days, jikagise technique

 Organic Cert.
-EU-Bio, JAS, already since 1998
+EU certified organic, JAS organic since 1998

-Laboratory Tests radioactivity (region last 11/2019)
+Laboratory Tests Radioactivity (region as of 11/2019)

-Grade 97/100 P. (Sencha category); Super Premium
+Grade 96/100 p. (sencha category); Super Premium

 100g